ReViSE-EuroSpaceCenter/ReViSE-frontend/CONTRIBUTING.md

 - Provide a clear description of what your PR does
 - Make sure your changes don't introduce errors
 - All the tests must pass
+- If you corrected a bug, add a test

 Thanks for helping improve the project!